FaizAther/dcc888-papers/paper2/discussion.md

 ### Which examples have the authors used to present their ideas?

 One simple example and one complex used throughout the section 2, Background section and in section 3, Divergence analysis.
-The authors have taken the exmaple forward making it very easy to follow with clarity.
+The authors have taken the example forward making it very easy to follow with clarity.

 ### Which visual resources have the authors used to explain their points?

-- Source code: 2 programs illustrating the idea of data divergene.
+- Source code: 2 programs illustrating the idea of data divergence.
 (Section 2: Background Fig 1)

 - Basic block diagram to describe execution of 1 program from section 2.
 (Section 3: Divergence Analysis Fig 8)

 - Conversion of the basic block diagram to GSA form.
 (Section 3: Divergence Analysis Fig 9)

-- Example program to illustrate Higher-Degree Polonomials.
+- Example program to illustrate Higher-Degree Polynomials.
 (Fig 15)

 - Illustrated Assembly code of Fig 1: to introduce the divergence aware register spiller.
 (Section 4: Divergence Analysis Register spiller Fig 16 17 19)